Osanchez/H.A.C.K/README.md

 Handheld Alcohol Content Knowledge

-Application designated to helping users determin their blood alcohol content without using measurment devices.
+Application designated to helping users determine their blood alcohol content without using measurement devices.
 This application can help individuals determine if they had one to many, or can take one to many.

 Non-Functional Requirments: